-In 2018, Capital Growth is running a programme of food growing environmental education and support for teaching staff, targeting schools in Hackney and Tower Hamlets.
-The programme will help hundreds of pupils learn science, maths and environment studies through growing food.
+In 2018, Capital Growth ran a programme of food growing environmental education and support for teaching staff, targeting schools in Hackney and Tower Hamlets.
+The programme helped hundreds of pupils learn science, maths and environment studies through growing food.

 Why grow food in schools?

 Growing food in schools has benefits for health and wellbeing and educational attainment: a survey by Food Growing Schools London showed 61.7% of pupils improved awareness of healthy eating and 79.2% of pupils improved attainment as a result of involvement in food growing.

 Food growing gardens can be used as outdoor classrooms, helping teachers to deliver a wide range of curriculum-linked subjects.
 There is also a growing interest in encouraging pupils to value the food they grow and think about where their food comes from, particularly as a school’s food culture is now assessed by Ofsted.
 Many schools have started to use ‘enterprise’ as a hook to engage pupils in food growing and encourage learning about maths as well as wider issues around the environmental impact of food.

 The aim of the project was to:

 - Promote environmental issues around food;